 How to restore your WordPress Xcloner backup from Koofr via WebDAV

 If you are a website owner you know that it is important to do regular backups of your website.
-What is equally as important is, that those backups work well, so in case of necessary disaster recovery, we don’t end up without our website.
-Today we will show you how to restore your WordPress website backup from your Koofr account with Xcloner Plugin using WebDAV protocol.
+It is equally as important that those backups work well, so in case of necessary disaster recovery, we don’t end up without our website.
+Will show you how to restore your WordPress website backup from your Koofr account with Xcloner Plugin using WebDAV protocol.

 If you are a website owner it is important you do regular backups of your website.
 There is no doubt about that.
 But, what is equally as important is, that those backups work well.
 We set out to test the second part of Xcloner Backup and Restore Plugin for WordPress - its restore function.
 We wanted to know that in case disaster recovery is needed, we can be confident we are covered with our backup that is safely stored in Koofr.